vertexproject/synapse/docs/synapse/glossary.rst

 Within Synapse, a trigger is a Storm query that is executed automatically upon the occurrence of a specified event within a Cortex (such as adding a node or applying a tag).
 "Trigger" refers collectively to the event and the query fired ("triggered") by the event.

-Triggers are view-specific and execute in the context of the user who created them.

 See the Storm command reference for the :ref:`storm-trigger` command and the :ref:`storm-ref-automation` for additional detail.